bioinformaticsdotca/GenEpi_2018/module2/README.md

 2. Examine the table of identified SNVs (`snvTable.tsv`) and take a look at the positions and identified bases which have a status of **filtered-invalid**.
 Can you think of reasons why these positions were filtered by SNVPhyl?

-3. Examine the table of positions examined by SNVPhyl (`vcf2core.tsv`).
+3. Examine the summary of positions examined by SNVPhyl (`vcf2core.tsv`).
 Definitions of each column are given [here](http://snvphyl.readthedocs.io/en/latest/user/output/#core-positions).
-What is the the reference genome length?
-What is the **Percentage of all positions that are valid, included, and part of the core genome** for **all** contigs (that is, the percent of the reference genome passing all of SNVPhyl's filters)?
+What is the the reference genome length (hint: run `cut -f 1,2 vcf2core.tsv | column -s $'\t' -t`?
+What is the **Percentage of all positions that are valid, included, and part of the core genome** for **all** contigs (that is, the percent of the reference genome passing all of SNVPhyl's filters, try running `cut -f 1,7 vcf2core.tsv | column -s $'\t' -t`)?
 Can you think of reasons why this number is not 100%?

 [SNVPhyl]: https://snvphyl.readthedocs.io
 [pop-vc-f1]: http://mbio.asm.org/content/2/4/e00157-11/F1.expansion.html